Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 4e) Time your cooking to have each meal ready to serve at the proper time.
 Have an adult verify the preparation of the meal to your counselor.

 To time your cooking so that each meal is ready to serve at the proper time, start by listing out all the dishes you plan to make.
 Look up the cooking times for each one and note which will take the longest to prepare.
 Begin with those longer-cooking items and then work on quicker-cooking components closer to serving time.
-This will ensure everything is warm and ready to eat together!

 4f) After each meal, ask a person you served to evaluate the meal on presentation and taste, then evaluate your own meal.
 Discuss what you learned with your counselor, including any adjustments that could have improved or enhanced your meals.
-Tell how better planning and preparation help ensure a successful meal.
+Tell how planning and preparation help ensure a successful meal.

 Once you’ve made the meals, ask for feedback and consider what you can improve on next time.
 A good idea when cooking is to taste your food throughout its preparation.
 Then, add spices like salt and pepper accordingly.
-Often, a dish that’s lacking could be improved by adding one or more of the following components: salt (or shoyu), acid (lime juice/vinegar), fat (butter/oil), heat (chilies), or sugar.
+Often, a dish that’s lacking could be improved by adding one or more of the following: salt (or shoyu), acid (lime juice/vinegar), fat (butter/oil), heat (chilies), or sugar.

 Planning and preparation are key to cooking successful meals.
 By making sure you have all the ingredients beforehand, understanding how long things will take to cook, and preparing your most time-consuming ingredients first, your cooking skills will rapidly improve and you’ll be sure to have some tasty meals ahead!